michaelKaefer/ea-reproducer/README.md

 # Run
-Create a new branch and change DATABASE_URL in .env to your likes, then run:
+Change DATABASE_URL in .env to your likes, then run:

 ```bash
 composer install